timescale/docs/timescaledb/tutorials/telegraf-output-plugin.md

 and standalone binary that can be run on any system with no need for external dependencies, or package management tools required.

-Telegraf is an open-source tool.
+Telegraf is an open source tool.
 It contains over 200 plugins for gathering and writing different types of data written by people who work with that data.
-Timescale have built downloadable binaries of Telegraf with our plugin included.
+Timescale have built downloadable binaries of Telegraf with the plugin included.
 This tutorial runs through a couple of examples on how to use the PostgreSQL and TimescaleDB output plugin for Telegraf.